Adopt best practices for each process

 1. Anticipating news skills

 As a central HR planning mechanism, Jobs & Skills Management has both strengths and limitations.
-It always identifies the retirements and therefore the skills that will be passed on, but it struggles to highlight the emerging skills and too often obscures the impact of internal development wishes.
+It succeeds in identifying the loss of skills resulting from employees retiring, but it struggles to highlight the emerging skills and too often conceals the impact of internal development wishes.

 Areas for improvement in the management of skills